katawful/kreative/ReadMe.md

 Kreative is a colorscheme backend that manages all of the complicated theming and color manipulation for you.
 All you need to provide is a set of colors, Kreative will do the rest.

-Currently, you can't prerender your colorscheme for a performance benefit.
-The implementation I used for [kat.nvim](https://github.com/katawful/kat.nvim), while powerful, is not easy to use.
-This will come at a future time.
-For the time being, you will only be able to use your new colorscheme with the dynamic rendering method.
-This is generally about 5 times slower, but on my desktop system is only 30ms.
-It shouldn't be extremely noticeable for the time being.

 Features:
-- light and dark themes created for you, switch with `vim.o.background`
+- Light and dark themes created for you, switch with `vim.o.background`
 - Soft and hard contrast choices to choose from
-- create files in `/color` to be able to load your colors using built in methods
+- Create files in `/color` to be able to load your colors using built in methods
+- Create prerendered color files on the fly, disabled by default
-- create prerendered color files when you're done (available later)
+- Create prerendered color files on demand

 # Why Kreative and not Lush?
 [Lush](https://github.com/rktjmp/lush.nvim) is a very similar plugin for Neovim as well.
 It has a lot of features, such as live updates and a multitude of export options.
 It is certainly a plugin worth exploring, but the following is a list of reasons why I think one should use Lush and why one should not: